rt96-hub/Project1-ChatGenius/backend/backend_docs.md

    - **Constraints**:
      - Unique constraint on parent_id (ensures one reply per message)
      - Foreign key constraint from parent_id to messages.id
-   - **Reply Chain Behavior**:
-     - Each message can be replied to once
-     - Replies form a linked list where each reply points to its parent
-     - When replying to a message that already has replies, the new reply is attached to the last message in the chain
-     - The frontend can reconstruct reply chains by following parent_id references

 4. `UserChannel`
    - **Purpose**: Association table for user-channel memberships